 Second stimulus check: Millions facing delays for $600 checks

-The IRS started delivering the second round of stimulus checks into millions of bank accounts this week, providing $600 for each eligible adult and child.
+The IRS has started delivering the second round of stimulus checks into millions of bank accounts, providing $600 for each eligible adult and child.
 But as many as 13 million people may experience a delay in receiving their money after the IRS sent the funds to closed or invalid bank accounts, according to tax-prep company Jackson Hewitt.

 Some people who don't receive their checks may need to wait to file their 2020 taxes, when they can claim the stimulus payment as a tax rebate, the IRS said.
 That could mean at least several more weeks of waiting for their stimulus checks, which would be sent via tax refunds.
 The IRS typically begins accepting tax returns for the prior calendar year at the end of January and starts processing them in February.